ChrislyBear-GH/Factorio-BotPrioritizer/README.md

 ------------------------

-## Known Bugs/Things under construction
+## Caveats/Known issues/Things under construction

-- No known bugs at the moment.
+- Robotports on vehicles (train, spidertron, car, ...) currently aren't supported.
+To prioritize work orders in range of a **Spidertron** use the selection tool and disable the inventory checks in the mod settings.

 ------------------